murkl/arch-os/modules/installer/README.md

 A task that fails stops the installation there.
 The page it stops on is the one that says the system is installed, with the mark the other way round; behind it is the module, the task, the file and line, the command and what the tool said.

-`module.sh` is deliberately small: only what several tasks must agree about, such as the mount point, the kernel command line and how a package is installed and retried, plus the functions `module.yaml` calls by name for its lists.
-Everything else belongs in the task that does it, even when that makes the script longer.
+`module.sh` is deliberately small: only what **several** tasks must agree about, such as the mount point, the kernel command line and how a package is installed and retried, plus the functions `module.yaml` calls by name for its lists.
+One caller is not agreement — a helper with a single task behind it belongs in that task, even when that makes the script longer.
+A task should be readable in one file, and that file is `task.sh`.

 **Note:** _Anything that needs a desktop session which does not exist yet — GNOME settings live in the session's own database — goes through `on_first_login`, which collects those lines into a script that runs once at the first login and then removes itself._

 ## Testing a Step

 A task may also say how to tell, on the machine itself, that the work took.
-That is a `test.sh` beside `task.sh`, or a `test:` in the YAML for something short:
+That is a `test.sh` beside `task.sh`:

 ```
 # tasks/@system/thing/test.sh